-These oxygen cannulas are used to treat patients with a history of respiratory disorders and illnesses.
+These oxygen cannulas treat patients with a history of respiratory disorders and illnesses.

-Nasal cannulas could also be used to deliver oxygen to trauma patients in hospitals.
+Nasal cannulas could also deliver oxygen to trauma patients in hospitals.

-Severely ill patients, suffering from chronic illnesses or acute medical conditions such as heart failure, also receive the required amount of oxygen through a nasal cannula.
+Severely ill patients suffering from chronic illnesses or acute medical conditions such as heart failure receive the required amount of oxygen through a nasal cannula.

-Since most patients with serious conditions cannot breathe properly, oxygen is vital to the effective functioning of our bodily functions.
+Since most patients with severe conditions cannot breathe properly, oxygen is vital to the effective functioning of our bodily functions.

-Nasal cannulas are like little lifesavers that provide a breath of fresh air to the patient, ensuring consistent breathing and better sleep as well.
+Nasal cannulas are like little lifesavers that provide a breath of fresh air to the patient, ensuring consistent breathing and better sleep.

-The lives of certain patients with chronic obstructive pulmonary disease can also be saved by the constant and effective delivery of oxygen through nasal cannulas.
+The lives of certain patients with chronic obstructive pulmonary disease can also be saved by the continuous and effective delivery of oxygen through nasal cannulas.

-Dry nasal passages can be a problem initially, but with continued use this usually resolves on its own.
+Dry nasal passages can be a problem initially, but this usually resolves on its own with continued use.

-These people are unable to tolerate the face mask or nasal hood comfortably, while the nasal cannula is invariably satisfactory for them.
+These people cannot tolerate the face mask or nasal hood comfortably, while the nasal cannula is invariably satisfactory for them.

 A second advantage of the cannula is during the treatment of the upper anterior teeth.

-One way to minimize this possible difficulty is to place cotton rolls under the patient’s upper lip before putting on the nasal hood.
+To minimize this possible difficulty, one way is to place cotton rolls under the patient’s upper lip before putting on the nasal hood.
 The cannula, however, does not interfere with dental treatment in this area.

 How to clean a nasal cannula

-Patients with chronic obstructive pulmonary disease, or chronic obstructive pulmonary disease, often need supplemental oxygen therapy that is usually delivered through a tube with two split ends that sit under the nose, known as a nasal cannula.
+Patients with chronic obstructive pulmonary disease, or chronic obstructive pulmonary disease, often need supplemental oxygen therapy, usually delivered through a tube with two split ends that sit under the nose, known as a nasal cannula.

 Due to the nature of where the tips of the nasal cannula are located (in the nostrils), they get dirty quite often.

-While there is little clinical evidence to support the claim that a dirty nasal cannula can lead to lung infections like pneumonia, the American Lung Association recommends changing your nasal cannula fairly frequently, especially when the tips become dirty or uncomfortable.
+While there is little clinical evidence to support the claim that a dirty nasal cannula can lead to lung infections like pneumonia, the American Lung Association recommends changing your nasal cannula reasonably frequently, especially when the tips become messy or uncomfortable.

-However, the term “quite often” is quite subjective, and what one person thinks is “quite often” can be very different from another.
+However, the term “quite often” is entirely subjective, and what one person thinks is “quite often” can be very different from another.

 You can prolong the life of your cannula by taking proper care of it and washing it regularly.
-The greatest danger of not changing or washing the cannula on a regular basis is the build-up of bacteria, which can lead to infection.
+The greatest danger of not changing or cleaning the cannula regularly is the build-up of bacteria, which can lead to infection.